3 weeks pregnant: symptoms and baby development

 It is best to abstain from alcohol while pregnant, or if you suspect you might be expecting.
 However, don't panic if you have already had a glass or two, this is unlikely to cause any harm.
 You won't need to worry about missing out on your favourite tipple, there are lots of non-alcoholic drinks you can still enjoy.

-Things to do at 3 weeks pregnant
+Other things to consider at 3 weeks pregnant

 Work out your due date